FayeA/GettingCleaningData_CourseProject/CodeBook.md

 ## Variables

 *Subject - The subject ID the volunteers; Integer value ranging from 1 to 30.
 Units are not applicable for this variable.
 *Activity - The activity performed by the volunteer.
-Units are not applicable for this variable.Could be one of the following:
+Units are not applicable for this variable.
+The value for this variable could be one of the following:
     +WALKING
     +WALKING_UPSTAIRS
     +WALKING_DOWNSTAIRS